scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/remove-node.rst

 .. warning::
     * Using ``nodetool removenode`` is a fallback procedure that should only be used when a node is permanently down and cannot be recovered.
-    * It’s essential to ensure the removed node will **never** come back to the cluster, which **might lead to data loss**.
+    * It’s essential to ensure the removed node will **never** come back to the cluster, which **might adversely affect your data**
+      (data resurrection/loss).
 To prevent the removed node from rejoining the cluster, remove that node from the cluster network or VPC.
     * You must never use ``nodetool removenode`` to remove a running node that can be reached by other nodes in the cluster.

+..
+REMOVE IN FUTURE VERSIONS - The problem listed as the second bullet in the warning above is solved by Raft.
+..
+Update the warning to suggest enabling Raft when Raft topology changes are implemented.
+..
+Remove the bullet when Raft topology changes are mandatory.

 **Example:**